natalialewis/Assignment4---Natalia-Lewis/README.md

 - ### Instructions:
     - Fill in the form with the recipe title, ingredients, and steps.
-    - Wehen satisified with the information provided, click "Save Recipe Card" to get a .PDF version of the recipe to download.
+    - Wehen satisified with the information provided, click "Save Recipe Card" to get a stylized version of the recipe to download.